What Is a “Dopamine Detox”?

 Engaging with technology isn’t addictive in itself, but instant access to social networks releases dopamine in the brain whenever we experience positive stimuli.
 Events such as receiving likes on social media or messages from friends or family can cause this kind of dopamine spike.
 In turn, this makes us more responsive to online stimuli and more likely to repeat the behavior.

 Sepah suggests taking a break from technology to help halt unhealthy behavior cycles and achieve a more balanced lifestyle.
 Addressing your tech usage could be worth considering if you regularly engage in compulsive online behaviors.
-These might include gambling, gaming or shopping, or even finding it hard to switch off from your online social circles.
+These might include gambling, gaming, shopping or even finding it hard to switch off from your online social circles.
 To help you make healthy choices, it’s important to learn what a dopamine detox can and can’t do.

 Understanding Dopamine and Its Role in the Reward System